 8. Polar Lights

-The mesmerising polar lights are perhaps better known as the Auroras (the aurora borealis – northern lights – and the aurora australis – southern lights).
-Occurring high in the atmosphere, this incredible light show occurs when electrically charged particles released from the sun enter the earth’s atmosphere and collide with gases in the air.
+The mesmerizing polar lights are perhaps better known as the Auroras (the aurora borealis – northern lights – and the aurora australis – southern lights).
+Occurring high in the atmosphere, this incredible light show occurs when electrically charged particles released from the sun enter the earth’s atmosphere and collide with gasses in the air.
 The resulting bursts of light are a true wonder.

 Also Read: When and Where To See the Northern Lights